 gravestones, passenger list, tax records, and city directories fall into the original category.

-By contrast, a derivative source is either an index to an original record, which made and still makes searching for an original record easier.
-Or it’s a collection of abstracted information from an original.
+By contrast, a derivative source is either an index to an original record, which made and still makes searching for an original record easier, or a collection of abstracted information from an original.
 For instance, these contain data extracted from wills in Mercer County, Pennsylvania.

 Notice how this information is derived from a marriage record and a will book.
 So it’s not the ‘original.’

-Watch this video to where to add the evaluation to RootsMagic.
+Watch this video to see where to add the evaluation to RootsMagic.

 Before you continue reading, if you haven't added a source to the fact, check out my videos on source citations.